Skip to main content

 3. Click Pick from list and select the virtual machine where the file is located.

 6. If you need to restore multiple files from different directories, add the required files to the Add to restore list.
-All files will be displayed on the Pending Restore tab and can be restored or downloaded.
-The time required to upload large files locally via a browser depends on the Internet channel used.
+All files will be displayed on the Pending Restore tab, and you will be able to restore or download them.
+The time required for local download of large files via a browser depends on your internet connection speed.